SIJOT/SIJOT-2.x/docs/permissions.md

 Permissions:
 ===============

 We have build some permission role's into the project.
-You can find info about each role below:
+These permission are implemented with middleware.You can find info about each role below:

 - [Permissions overview]()
 - [Create new Permission]()